We'll bring you more details from this interesting title as they surface, but for now you can check out the new trailer below (thanks IGN).

 Labels: Lucasarts, The Force Unleashed

-“Playtesting is probably the most important thing we did on Portal,” Swift continued.
+Anyone who played last year's breakout smash hit Portal from Valve will know what an amazing job the team did to marry technology, narrative and gameplay in a short, but highly addictive package.
+The boffins at Gamasutra have this morning put up a detailed post-mortem of the development of the title from the GDC session hosted by Valve's Kim Swift and Erik Wolpaw.“Playtesting is probably the most important thing we did on Portal,” Swift continued.
 “Sit down and watch people play your game.
 Don’t just have them send you reports: It’s not going to be as valuable.
 You can find out what you’re players actually want by watching them.
 Adjust gameplay to what players look like they need, and adjust story to enhance what players are already feeling.”

 Swift revealed they began testing the first room from the moment they started at Valve.
 For example, the first room initially featured a “shimmery force field” and players didn’t understand what it was -- so they changed it to glass.
 Throughout the game they proceeded to make the world cleaner and simpler to help teach the players what they need to know.